 Day 1: Arrival and Santa Cruz de La Palma

 Dedicate your first day to exploring Santa Cruz de La Palma, the island's capital.
-Stroll along Calle Real (Calle O'Daly) admiring the carved wooden Canarian balconies and the colourful colonial facades.
+Most visitors land at La Palma Airport (SPC), just 8 km south of the city (about 15 minutes by car), so it makes sense to settle in here before heading out to the wilder corners of the island.
+Stroll along Calle Real (Calle O'Daly and Calle Perez de Brito) admiring the carved wooden Canarian balconies and the colourful colonial facades.
 Visit the Plaza de Espana with the church of El Salvador, the Renaissance town hall and the Plaza de Santo Domingo.
-The Naval Museum Barco de la Virgen and the Insular Museum are quick visits that will help you understand the history and culture of the island.
+The Naval Museum Barco de la Virgen -- a full-size replica of Columbus's Santa Maria -- and the Insular Museum are quick visits that will help you understand the history and culture of the island.
+Set aside around half a day for the old town, which is comfortably explored on foot.

-For lunch, try one of the restaurants in the centre serving traditional Canarian cuisine from La Palma: papas arrugadas with mojo sauce, grilled cheese and fresh fish of the day.
-In the afternoon, head to Santa Cruz Beach or climb up to the Mirador de la Concepcion for your first panoramic view of the city and the coast.
+For lunch, try one of the restaurants in the centre serving traditional Canarian cuisine from La Palma: papas arrugadas (wrinkly potatoes) with red and green mojo sauce, grilled queso palmero (the island's smoked goat's cheese, with its own Denomination of Origin) and the fresh fish of the day such as vieja or cherne.
+In the afternoon, head to Santa Cruz Beach, right beside the historic centre, or climb up to the Mirador de la Concepcion (a 10-minute drive) for your first panoramic view of the city, the port and the Atlantic.
+If you arrive early enough, wander down to the Avenida Maritima to see the famous row of traditional balconies overlooking the sea at golden hour.

 The second day is for the standout experience of the trip.
-Head to the west coast to visit Poris de Candelaria, a unique village where fishermen's houses hide beneath an enormous volcanic cliff.
+Head to the west coast to visit Porís de Candelaria, a unique village where fishermen's houses hide beneath an enormous volcanic cliff -- one of the most photographed corners of La Palma.
 From here our kayak excursion departs, following the cliffs of Tijarafe to Cueva Bonita, a sea cave accessible only from the water where the light creates hypnotic blue reflections.
+It is the kind of place you simply cannot reach on foot or by road, which is exactly what makes it so special.

-Dedicate the third day to the Caldera de Taburiente National Park.
-If you are a hiker, the route to the Cascada de Colores is a must: a descent into the heart of the caldera through Canarian pine forests to a waterfall tinted orange, yellow and green by minerals in the water.
-The full route takes around 5-6 hours and requires a moderate level of fitness.
+Dedicate the third day to the Caldera de Taburiente National Park, a vast erosion crater around 8 km across and up to 2,000 m deep -- one of the great natural wonders of the Canary Islands.
+If you are a hiker, the route to the Cascada de Colores is a must: from the Barranco de las Angustias car park you follow the riverbed into the heart of the caldera through Canarian pine forests to a waterfall tinted orange, yellow and green by iron-rich minerals in the water.
+The full route (via the Dos Aguas junction) takes around 5-6 hours there and back and requires a moderate level of fitness and sturdy footwear, as several sections cross the stream.
+Set off early and carry at least 1.5 litres of water per person, as there is no shade on the final stretch.

-If you prefer something gentler, the Mirador de la Cumbrecita offers spectacular views of the caldera's interior without the need for much walking.
-Remember that you must book vehicle access via the National Park's website.
-Round off the day with a visit to the park's Visitor Centre in El Paso.
+If you prefer something gentler, the Mirador de la Cumbrecita offers spectacular views of the caldera's interior, the Roque Idafe and the sheer inner walls without the need for much walking -- there are short, well-marked loop trails from the car park.
+Remember that from around Easter to autumn you must book vehicle access to La Cumbrecita in advance via the National Park's website, as parking spaces are strictly limited; without a reservation you may be turned away at the barrier in El Paso.
+Round off the day with a visit to the park's Visitor Centre near El Paso, which explains the geology and endemic wildlife of the caldera, and pause at the mirador for a picnic surrounded by the scent of pine.

 Day 4: Roque de los Muchachos and stargazing

-Drive up to the Roque de los Muchachos (2,426 m), the roof of La Palma.
-The access road is an experience in itself: as you ascend, the landscape changes from pine forests to an almost lunar terrain above the clouds.
-From the summit, the views are otherworldly: the Caldera de Taburiente at your feet, the sea of clouds and the neighbouring islands on the horizon.
+Drive up to the Roque de los Muchachos (2,426 m), the roof of La Palma and the rim of the Caldera de Taburiente.
+The access road is an experience in itself: allow around 1.5-2 hours from the Valle de Aridane or Santa Cruz, as it is long and winding.
+As you ascend, the landscape changes from laurel and Canarian pine forest to an almost lunar terrain above the clouds.
+From the summit, the views are otherworldly: the caldera at your feet, the mar de nubes (sea of clouds) rolling over the ridges and, on a clear day, the neighbouring islands of Tenerife, La Gomera and El Hierro on the horizon.
+Bring a jacket even in summer -- temperatures at the top can be 15-20°C cooler than on the coast, and the wind is sharp.

-The Observatorio del Roque de los Muchachos is one of the most important in the world.
-Guided tours are available (book in advance).
-In the evening, take advantage of a stargazing session.
-La Palma is a Starlight Reserve and from the summits the Milky Way can be seen with a clarity you will find in virtually no other place in Europe.
+The Observatorio del Roque de los Muchachos is one of the most important astronomical complexes in the world, home to the Gran Telescopio Canarias, the largest single-aperture optical telescope on the planet.
+Guided daytime tours of the observatory are available on set days and must be booked well in advance.
+In the evening, take advantage of a stargazing session: La Palma is a certified Starlight Reserve and the whole island enforces a low-light-pollution law, so from the high viewpoints such as the Llano del Jable or the Mirador del Roque the Milky Way can be seen with a clarity you will find in virtually no other place in Europe.
+If you would rather not drive the mountain roads in the dark, several local companies run guided astronomy outings with telescopes and a qualified Starlight guide.

 Day 5: The green north -- Los Tilos and San Andres

-Continue to San Andres y Sauces to visit the historic centre and swim at the Charco Azul, a natural pool formed by volcanic lava and fed by the ocean.
-Then carry on to Barlovento to enjoy the La Fajana natural pools and, if you have time, visit the archaeological site of La Zarza in Garafia, with aboriginal petroglyphs of the Benahoarita people.
+Continue to San Andres y Sauces to visit its pretty historic centre and swim at the Charco Azul, a natural pool complex carved by volcanic lava and topped up by the ocean, with lifeguards and facilities in summer.
+Then carry on to Barlovento to enjoy the La Fajana natural pools, three sea-fed pools protected from the swell -- ideal for a safe dip when the Atlantic is rough.
+If you have time, visit the archaeological site of La Zarza y La Zarcita in Garafia, with aboriginal petroglyphs of the Benahoarita people, the island's pre-Hispanic inhabitants.
+Round things off with lunch in one of the north's rural restaurants -- this is the land of watercress soup, goat stew and the island's own bananas straight from the plantations.

 Day 6: The volcanic south and the Route of the Volcanoes

-The south of La Palma is a completely different landscape to the north: here volcanoes, lava and lunar scenery dominate.
-If you are in good shape, the Ruta de los Volcanes (GR-131) from the Refugio de El Pilar to Fuencaliente is one of the best hiking trails in the Canary Islands.
-It covers roughly 17 km between craters from various eruptions with views of the ocean on both sides of the island.
+The south of La Palma is a completely different landscape to the north: here volcanoes, black lava and lunar scenery dominate.
+If you are in good shape, the Ruta de los Volcanes (GR-131) from the Refugio de El Pilar to Los Canarios (Fuencaliente) is one of the best hiking trails in the Canary Islands.
+It covers roughly 17 km along the volcanic spine of the island, linking craters from various eruptions with views of the ocean on both sides at once.
+Allow 6-7 hours, start early, and note that it is a linear route -- arrange a taxi or a car at each end, as there is no loop back.

-If you prefer a more relaxed day, visit the Salinas de Fuencaliente, where artisanal sea salt is produced with the Teneguia volcano as a backdrop.
-Next to the salt pans you will find the Fuencaliente Lighthouse and Echentive Beach, created by the 1971 eruption.
-The landscape is truly awe-inspiring.
-To finish, visit one of the local wineries and try La Palma's Malvasia wine, one of the oenological treasures of the Canary Islands.
+If you prefer a more relaxed day, visit the Salinas de Fuencaliente, where artisanal sea salt is still harvested by hand in a chequerboard of white and ochre pans, with the Teneguia volcano (which last erupted in 1971) as a backdrop.
+There is a small interpretation centre and a seafood restaurant overlooking the pans.
+Next to the salinas you will find the Fuencaliente Lighthouse and the young volcanic beaches of the south.
+You can also walk the short trail up the nearby San Antonio volcano crater.
+To finish, visit one of the local bodegas and try La Palma's Malvasia wine, grown on volcanic soil and one of the oenological treasures of the Canary Islands -- the sweet Malvasia has been prized in Europe since the 16th century.

 Day 7: Valle de Aridane and farewell

 Your final day is perfect for exploring the Valle de Aridane, the heart of the island.
-Wander around Los Llanos de Aridane, the most populated town in La Palma, with its lovely Plaza de Espana and shopping streets.
-Visit the Parque de las Eras to see centuries-old dragon trees and head to Tazacorte, a coastal village with a fishing port where you will find the best seafood on the island.
+Wander around Los Llanos de Aridane, the most populated town in La Palma, with its lovely Plaza de Espana shaded by huge Indian laurel trees, its colourful street-art murals and its shopping streets.
+Visit the Parque de las Eras to see centuries-old dragon trees, then head down to Tazacorte.
+Split into the upper town (Villa) and the coastal Puerto de Tazacorte, this is one of the sunniest spots in the Canary Islands and the place to find the best seafood on the island -- try the local prawns (camarones) and the fish of the day at a harbourside terrace.

 If you have not had enough adventure, this is your chance to try the Surprise Route: a guided excursion where you do not know where you are going until you arrive.
-It is an exciting and different way to discover hidden corners of La Palma that do not appear in the guidebooks.
+It is an exciting and different way to discover hidden corners of La Palma that do not appear in the guidebooks -- and if there is one experience left on your list, you can still book a last kayak paddle at sunset along the west coast before you fly home.

 For your farewell, a final sunset from Puerto de Tazacorte with a local beer or a glass of Malvasia wine as the sun sinks into the Atlantic is the perfect ending to an unforgettable week on the Isla Bonita.